procrypt/kompose-example/README.md

 INFO[0000] file "redis-slave-imagestream.json" created
 ```

-Once generated, you can inspect the files and edit these files if you want to make some adddional changes as per your requirement.
+Once generated, you can inspect the files and edit these files if you want to make some additional changes as per your requirement.

 ```json
 {